The History and Heritage of Western Illinois University

 Lloyd Kilmer, Associate Professor, Educational Leadership

-Fifty-six buildings are situated on more than 1,000 acres in Macomb.
+Fifty-six buildings are situated on more than 1,000 acres on the Macomb campus.
 In addition, the University operates the Alice L. Kibbe Life Sciences Station on the Mississippi River, the Frank J. Horn Field Campus, the University Farm, and the Fink Environmental Studies Field Laboratory and Conservancy, which provide nearby facilities for students enrolled in agriculture; biology; and recreation, park and tourism administration courses.
-Western Illinois University-Quad Cities campus in Moline provides baccalaureate degree, graduate degree and post-baccalaureate certificate programs in various disciplines.
+The Western Illinois University-Quad Cities campus in Moline (44,000; QC metropolitan population 376,000) provides baccalaureate degree, graduate degree and post-baccalaureate certificate programs in various disciplines.

-The University is located in Macomb, the McDonough County seat, 40 miles east of the Mississippi River.
-The city has a population of approximately 20,000.
+The main campus is located in Macomb (population 20,000), the McDonough County seat, 40 miles east of the Mississippi River.
 Two U.S. highways, 136 and 67, intersect at Macomb and provide direct access to Interstates 74, 80, and 55.
 Amtrak service is available twice daily from Quincy and Chicago to Macomb.

 Residence Halls: Competitively priced living accommodations that provide an atmosphere conducive to graduate studies are available on campus.
 Caroline Grote Hall is a suite-style residence hall which offers single and double rooms as well as private bathrooms for juniors, seniors, and graduate students.
 Higgins Hall is located on the northwest corner of campus.
 Bayliss and Henninger halls are located on the northeast corner of campus.
 These halls are air-conditioned, co-ed living environments providing double rooms and a limited number of single rooms.
 Lincoln/Washington halls, located on the southeast corner, offer unique living arrangements for returning, transfer, and graduate students.
-All accommodations are single rooms with all the amenities of residence hall facilities, plus extra closet space, an end table, easy chair, and carpeting.
-Corbin Hall provides suite-style living arrangements for two, three, or four occupants and is located on the southwest corner of campus.
-Each floor has two lounges, two bathrooms, and laundry facilities.
+All accommodations are a mix of double and single rooms with all the amenities of residence hall facilities, plus extra closet space, an end table, easy chair, and carpeting.

 All rooms are furnished with air-conditioning, beds, dressers, study desks, chairs, closets, and Internet access.
 Laundry facilities, television lounges, vending areas, computer labs, and limited cooking facilities are available in each hall.